Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Full Model Equations

 Where:

 Note that some of these rates have a constant numerical value.
 In addition, parameters $a$ and $b$ for the multiplicative quantities are substituted with numerical values.
-These numerical values are the ones estimated for a healthy man of 70 \si{Kg} weight.
+These numerical values are the ones estimated for a healthy 70 \si{kg} male.
 Parameters $c$ and $d$ were left for the estimation in case of a diabetic patient as in \cite{Vahidi2016}.
 The following rates are modified with the effect of metformin as following:

 Where $E_{GW}$, $E_{L}$, and $E_{P}$ are positives coefficients which depend on the amount of metformin in the gastrointestina wall (GI) $M_{GW}~\units{\mu g}$, liver $M_{L}~\units{\mu g}$, and peripherals $M_{p}~\units{\mu g}$ respectively.
 These coefficients increase (or decrease) the glucose uptake (or production) as seen in \eqref{eq:Modefied_rates_Metaformin}.
 The equations for these coefficients are given as following: